lmfarley10/analytics-ai/generative-ai-multi-agent-oda/provision-agent-os/provision-agent-os.md

     ![agent](images/agent.png)

-2. Specify the agent name, ensure the correct compartment is selected and indicate a suitable welcome message
+2. Specify the agent name e.g. **WineCheeseAgent**, ensure the correct compartment is selected and indicate a suitable welcome message

-    Select the Knowledge Base that you created in the previous task.
+    Select the Knowledge Base that you created in the previous task **WineCheeseKb**.
 Providing the Welcome message is optional.

     Click the “Create” button.